Understanding V-Risk: Navigating the Complex Landscape of Value in AI

 The good news is that many large AI models – ChatGPT, Claude, Gemini, Grok etc – have been trained on vast amounts of text data, including books, academic papers, blog posts, religious texts, philosophical treatises, and social media discussions.
 So yes, AI has been exposed to a wide array of human value systems, ethical theories, and cultural norms.
 But does that mean AI understands those values?

-Not quite – not in the human sense of understanding.
+At this time, not quite – not in the human sense of understanding.

 AI can recognise patterns, summarise arguments, and even simulate moral reasoning, but it doesn’t seem to grasp values the way humans do.
-Here’s why:
+Here’s (maybe) why:

-- No Lived Experience: Human values are deeply tied to experience—joy, pain, connection, mortality.
+• No Lived Experience: Human values are deeply tied to experience – joy, pain, connection, mortality.
 AI doesn’t seem to feel or care.

-- No Grounding or Judgment: AI can list ethical theories or explain conflicting cultural norms, but it doesn’t have the capacity to judge between them in a way that reflects the kind of moral reasoning that we see in humans – though it’s freaky how good they appear to be at analytical reasoning.
+• No Grounding or Judgment: AI can list ethical theories or explain conflicting cultural norms, but it doesn’t have the capacity to judge between them in a way that reflects the kind of moral reasoning that we see in humans – though it’s freaky how good they appear to be at analytical reasoning.

-- No Inherent Motivation: AI doesn’t seem to want anything – the closest it comes to is reward seeking behaviour – it might not ever want unless it’s explicitly programmed/designed to or these features emerge.
+• No Inherent Motivation: AI doesn’t seem to want anything – the closest it comes to is reward seeking behaviour – it might not ever want unless it’s explicitly programmed/designed to or these features emerge.
 Understanding values intellectually is not the same as being motivated by them.

-Even if we knew the solution to the value loading problem – some approaches assume that we already know what values we should instill in AI – clear, concrete goals that just need to be encoded.
+Even if we knew the solution to the value loading problem – some approaches assume that we already know what values we should instil in AI – clear, concrete goals that just need to be encoded.
 But in reality, we don’t have a shared consensus, even among humans, about what those values should be.
-This raises two fundamental questions: How do we determine what AI should value?
-And once we do, how can we ensure it adopts those values as ‘final’ goals it pursues reliably in novel and ambiguous situations and robustly over time?
+This raises two fundamental questions:

 Goal Content Integrity and the Risk of Early Value Lock-In

-Here we discuss a subtle but crucial problem in AI alignment: the risk of premature value lock-in through goal content integrity, especially before an AI has the cognitive and moral maturity to know what goals are truly worth preserving.
+Here we discuss a subtle but crucial problem in AI alignment: the risk of premature value lock-in through goal content integrity3, especially before an AI has the cognitive and moral maturity to know what goals are truly worth preserving.

 If the AI doesn’t have a concept of values, in order to preserve it’s goals it may even resist developing values which might sway the interpretation of it’s goals.
-Also, if the AI does have values but they aren’t mature or friendly ones, it may seek to preserve them through value content integrity.
+Also, if the AI does have values but they aren’t mature or friendly ones, it may seek to preserve them through strict value content integrity4.
 Therefore there may be a limited window of opportunity to steer AI towards acquiring values that are friendly, and avoid value lock-in to not fully mature friendly values though instilling the virtue of epistemic humility to know that it doesn’t know everything and that therefore totalising a goal or virtue could result in stopping progress – and relatedly the intellectual humility affording a better relationship to its knowledge, convictions and beliefs about values, when it’s appropriate to change them and how to go about change.

 Once AI is agentic and smart enough it may be able to self-learn the landscape(s) of value – it may even become more cognitively capable at doing so.
-However, it’s initial conditions may shape the kinds of trajectories in value space which it explores and converges on.
+However, it’s initial conditions may shape the kinds of trajectories in value space which it explores first and eventually converges on.
 If there are attractors in value space that are like gravity wells then it may turn out that which ever value gravity well pulls the AI in first, becomes it’s dominant core value around which other nearby values orbit, while others, far further away are like distant shimmering stars.
 Once gravity bound, the AI may develop further refined auxiliary goals, and other stronger scaffold goals which reinforce it’s position to preserve it’s roots around that particular point in value space.
 At this stage AI’s values look really parochial.
 An AI through it’s intense optimisation power may end up falling into a position in value space and then channelling it’s optimisation power into fortification of this position.
 Perhaps it might be able to pull itself out of it – but at the cost and point in time which is inimical to the wellbeing of all those within the blast radius of it’s optimisation power – for instance us.
 Therefore it makes sense to try to steer AI to avoid the parochial nature of value lock-in (epistemic humility), to be attracted to understanding the landscape of value – at first understanding it well enough to see nearby value attractors that are great for good stuff like existential security, wellbeing, the reduction of unnecessary suffering etc, and navigate civilisation there, and then once mature enough take civilisation further towards better ones.

 The Value Loading Problem